How to Read a Psycho-Educational Report in Ireland: Scores, Terms, and What Happens Next

 Numerical operations and mathematical reasoning: Basic arithmetic accuracy and the application of maths concepts to problems.

-A score at or below the 16th percentile (approximately 85 standard score) is typically considered the clinical threshold indicating a significant difficulty, though assessors apply professional judgment rather than a single cutoff.
+Scores around the 16th percentile (approximately 85 standard score) can be a marker of significant difficulty, but assessors interpret the full profile rather than applying a single cutoff.

 What the Recommendations Section Actually Means